cuzfrog/sbt-tmpfs/README.md

 we can map these dirs.

     tmpfsMappingDirectories := Map(
-      sourceDir -> destDir //sourceDir is somewhere on disk.
+      sourceDir -> Seq(destDir) //sourceDir is somewhere on disk.
     )

 sbt-tmpfs will link/mount `destDir` with tmpfs,